hptennis/hptennis-website/md-content/club-tournament.md

 ## Club Finals Day

-Club Finals day will be 4th September 2022.
-Please get all you round played before that date.
+Club Finals day will be 3rd September 2022.

+**Please get all you rounds played before that date.**

 For any further information: [mailto](mailto:grant@hampdenparktennis.co.uk)